 Applications are invited for Vest Scholarships available for international graduate students to work and study at one of nine US universities.
 These Vest Scholarships offer applicants the opportunity to spend a year at a leading US engineering school pursuing research to address one of the 14 NAE Grand Challenges for Engineering.

-The goals of the Vest The studentships are to provide a platform to exchange ideas, share problem-solving skills and strengthen international relationships in order to advance progress in some of the most critical global challenges in the twenty-first century.
+The goals of the Vest Scholarships are to provide a platform to exchange ideas, share problem-solving skills and strengthen international relationships in order to advance progress in some of the most critical global challenges in the twenty-first century.

 User Review( votes)

-The Charles M. Vest NAE Grand Challenges for Engineering International program (The Vest Scholarships) was launched in March 2013 at the inaugural Global Grand Challenges Summit sponsored by the Royal Academy of Engineering (UK), National Academy of Engineering (US) and Chinese Academy of Engineering.
+The Charles M. Vest NAE Grand Challenges for Engineering International Scholarship Program (The Vest Scholarships) was launched in March 2013 at the inaugural Global Grand Challenges Summit sponsored by the Royal Academy of Engineering (UK), National Academy of Engineering (US) and Chinese Academy of Engineering.

 Applicants whose primary language is not English may be asked to provide official scores for the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS) directly to any institution considering their application.

-Course Level: The studentships are available to graduate students for carrying out research at one of nine US universities.
+Course Level: Scholarships are available to graduate students for carrying out research at one of nine US universities.

-Study Subject(s): The studentships are awarded to students currently enrolled in engineering or engineering-related program for research in or more of the areas described in the 14 NAE Grand Challenges for Engineering.
+Study Subject(s): Scholarships are awarded to students currently enrolled in engineering or engineering-related program for research in or more of the areas described in the 14 NAE Grand Challenges for Engineering.

 - The opportunity to spend a year at a leading US engineering school pursuing research to address one of the 14 NAE Grand Challenges for Engineering;

-- Living and travel expenses and tuition covered by the host institution for the 12-month duration of the program
+- Living and travel expenses and tuition covered by the host institution for the 12-month duration of the scholarship

 - An opportunity to perform research in the laboratory of a leading faculty scholar;